HydLa/webHydLa/README.md

 ## Build by yourself

 ### On Docker

 Exec `docker-compose up` and open http://0.0.0.0:5000/

 ### Locally

 #### System Requirements

 - Operating System: Linux
 - Software:
-  - npm
+  - node 15 or later, and npm 7 or later
-  - Python 3.3 or superior with flask module (see http://flask.pocoo.org/)
+  - Python 3.3 or later with flask module (see http://flask.pocoo.org/)

 #### Build and Start the Server

 - Install packages and build from source with following commands.
   ```
   /webHydLa$ npm install